mail2chromium/Android-Audio-Processing-Using-WebRTC/README.md

 ------

 To analysis far end `10ms` frame data of the audio stream, these data provide a reference for echo suppression.
-(Enable echo suppression when calling needs)
+(Enable echo suppression when calling needs).

 ```
 apm-> AnalyzeReverseStream (& far_frame));
 ```

+At this point you can get far-end data (`Audio Bytes`) from *ProcessRenderStream()* to be further played using hardware abstraction layer speaker.

 -------